benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 - There are no orphaned nodes in the graph.
 - The node indexing starts with zero and the indices are consecutive.

+The returned community membership dictionaries and embedding matrices use the same numeric, consecutive indexing.

 Community Detection
 -------------------